eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 >> Serverless allows for distributed points of failure, infinite scalability, and is incredibly affordable with a "pay for what you use" model.

 This clearly advantageous computing paradigm is precisely how Vercel has run Next.js sites in their own infrastructure for years.
-Given that Next.js is an open framework, it is reasonble to expect that you'd be able to use that same model in any serverless provider of your choice.
+Given that Next.js is an open framework, it is reasonable to expect that you'd be able to use that same model in any serverless provider of your choice.
 But it's not that simple.

 Next.js once had [a serverless mode](https://nextjs.org/blog/next-8#serverless-nextjs) that you could enable with a configuration property, but it was [removed without further explanation in October 2022](https://github.com/vercel/next.js/pull/41495).
 No equivalent mode was ever introduced.